patterns-app/patterns-devkit/README.md

 n1 = node(source1)
 n2 = node(source2)
+ # Merge two or more streams into one
 combined = merge(n1, n2)
+# Filter a stream
 big_blocks_only = filter(combined, function=lambda block: block.count() > 1000)
+# Set the stream as an input
 n3 = node(do_something, upstream=big_blocks_only)
 ```